-Expand the following paragraph.
-When a part of speech or other instruction appears beneath a blank line, fill in the line with the appropriate word or words.
+Copy the following paragraph onto notebook paper.
+When a part of speech or other instruction appears underlined, replace it with the appropriate word or words.
 You will end up with a paragraph that vividly describes this girl.

-ar nd , my adjective sister

-paire d adjective paired adje ctive adjective

-unloads the dis hwasher.
-Wearing a

-adverb telling how g adjective clothing

-and , she care efully carries plate s in her

-adjective clothin efully carries plate adjective

-hands.
-Only a is tall as , Katie stretch es what or how

-what what or how

-to reach the hi gh cupboards.
-H er eyes whenever

-adjective do wł nat?

-.
-As s he puts away the silverware, she

-what hap pens does what to

-her hair.
-Wit ha

-adjective adject ive h a adjective what

-on her face, she fi nishes her chore and

-ć adjective adverb telling how

-out to D •

-action ver b like "skips" Oactivity
+Paired adjective and paired adjective, my adjective sister adverb telling how unloads the dishwasher.
+Wearing adjective clothing and adjective clothing, she carefully carries plates in her adjective hands.
+Only as tall as what, Katie stretches in what manner to reach the high cupboards.
+Her adjective eyes do what whenever what happens.
+As she puts away the silverware, she does what to her adjective adjective hair.
+With adjective what on her adjective face, she adverb telling how finishes her chore and action verb out to activity.